Old Sorrel

-Old Sorrel, sometimes known as The Old Sorrel, (1915–1945) was a Quarter Horse stallion who was the foundation of the King Ranch linebreeding program for Quarter Horses, and the cornerstone of the King Ranch horse breeding program.
+Old Sorrel, sometimes known as The Old Sorrel (1915–1945), was a Quarter Horse stallion who was the foundation of the King Ranch linebreeding program for Quarter Horses, and the cornerstone of the King Ranch horse breeding program.

 Life

-Old Sorrel was foaled in 1915 and was sold that same year to the King Ranch of Texas.
-He proved himself worth breeding through ranch work on the ranch, before being used as the foundation of the King Ranch Quarter Horse linebreeding program.
+Old Sorrel was foaled in 1915 and was purchased that same year, by Caesar Kleberg of King Ranch.

+proved himself worth breeding through ranch work on the ranch, before being used as the foundation of the King Ranch Quarter Horse linebreeding program.
 He died in 1945, with his last foal crop being in 1943.
 He was a sorrel stallion bred by George Clegg of Alice, Texas and sold by Clegg as a foal along with his dam for $125 to the King Ranch.
 The King Ranch owned him until he died at the age of 31 in 1949.

 Career

 J. K. Northway, the veterinarian on the King Ranch, described Old Sorrel as I saw Richard Kleberg and George Clegg rope off him and ride him all morning, and then race him in the afternoon.
 Although a stallion, and treated as such, his daily work consisted of regular ranch routine with the remuda.
 Bob had made him into a superior cow horse in every respect.
 You could rope, cut, or do any other ranch work on him, and he was not just adequate – he was superior in every respect.
-Bob Kleberg, the Bob in the quote from Northway, who was one of the owners of the King Ranch and who managed it from the 1920s through to the 1950s, said that the Old Sorrel was "the best cow horse I ever rode, but he was also a good running horse.
+Robert J. Kleberg III, the Bob in the quote from Northway, who was one of the owners of the King Ranch and who managed it from the 1920s through to the 1950s, said that the Old Sorrel was "the best cow horse I ever rode, but he was also a good running horse.
 He had that well balanced look and the feel of a racehorse."

 When the American Quarter Horse Association (or AQHA) was founded in 1940, The Old Sorrel was already twenty-five years old, but the King Ranch registered him amongst the very first horses that the AQHA accepted for registration.
 He was given number 209 in the registry, and registered as bred by George Clegg of Alice, Texas.
 His sire was Hickory Bill by Peter McCue and out of a Dr. Rose mare.
 The dam was a mare of Thoroughbred breeding that Clegg had bought from a Dr. Rose who was a dentist in Mexico as well as running a few ranches.
 Rose had bought some Thoroughbred mares in Kentucky to improve his horses, and eventually sold some of the mares to Clegg, without any breeding being attributed to any of them.